kimfetti/kimfetti.github.io/_drafts/2019-08-13-object-detection-challenges.md

 ### 4. Limited data

-One of the biggest hurdles for object detection thus far is the unfortunate limited amount of annotated data available.
-Dataset for object detection typicallky contain ground truth examples of a dozen to a hundred classes of objects, as compared to image classification datasets with upwards of 100,000 different classes.
-Tags for image classification are often solicited and provided by users for free (think of parsing the text of someone's vacation photo captions); whereas, gathering ground truth labels and bounding boxes for object detection is incredibly tedious work.
+Another substantial hurdle for object detection is the limited amount of annotated data currently available.
+Object detection datasets typically contain ground truth examples for about a dozen to a hundred types of objects, while image classification datasets can include upwards of 100,000 different classes.
+Furthermore, crowd sourcing often produces image classification tags for free (for example, by parsing the text of user-provided photo captions).
+Gathering ground truth labels along with accurate bounding boxes for object detection, however, remains incredibly tedious work.

-One of the leading currently available datasets for object detection is the COCO dataset provided by Microsoft.
-This set contains 300,000 segmented images with [80 different categories][13] of objects at broad scales with very precise labeled locations.
-Images contain about 7 objects each on average.
-While this dataset is incredibly helpful, if someone is looking for objects not contained within the 80 selected items, they won't be able to find them by training solely on this dataset.
+The COCO dataset, provided by Microsoft, currently leads as one of the best object detection datasets.
+COCO contains 300,000 segmented images with [80 different categories][13] of objects with very precise location labels.
+Each image contains about 7 objects on average, and objects appear at very broad scales.
+As helpful as this dataset is, object types outside of these 80 select items will not be recognized if training solely on COCO.

-A very interesting approach at solving for this problem comes from YOLO9000, or the second version of YOLO.
-This work contains several important updates for YOLO but it also aims to narrow difference in dataset sizes between image classification and detection as it is trained simultaneously both on COCO and [ImageNet][14], a tagged dataset tens of thousands of object classes, typically reserved for image classification.
-YOLO9000 uses the COCO detection information to precisely locate objects and the classification images to then increase the algorithm's "vocabulary."
-YOLO9000 leverages the fact that ImageNet's labels are taken from WordNet and contain a very hierarchical structure.
-A hierarchical WordTree is this built to first detect an object's concept (such as "dog") and then uses a softmax function on the predicted class probabilities to drill down into specifics (such as "Siberian husky").
-Overall, this approach appears to work well for concepts well known to COCO, such as animals, but performs more poorly for new types of concepts such as equipment or clothing since these types of items are not detected during the objectness phase and are not found in COCO.
+A very interesting approach to ameliorate this issue comes from YOLO9000, the [second version of YOLO][20].
+YOLO9000 incorporates many important updates into YOLO, but it also aims to narrow the dataset gap between object detection and image classification.
+YOLO9000 trains simultaneously on both COCO and [ImageNet][14], an image classification dataset with tens of thousands of object classes.
+COCO information helps precisely locate objects, while ImageNet increases YOLO's classification "vocabulary."
+A hierarchical WordTree allows YOLO9000 to first detect an object's concept (such as "animal/dog") and to then drill down into specifics (such as "Siberian husky").
+This approach appears to work well for concepts known to COCO like animals but performs more poorly on concepts less prevalent in COCO like equipment or clothing.

 <center>
 <img src="{{ site.urlimg }}yolo9000.png" alt="YOLO9000 WordTree and examples" width = "700">
-<p><em> YOLO9000 training is trained with both COCO for accurate detection and ImageNet for increase classification options.</em></p>
+<p><em> YOLO9000 trains on both COCO and ImageNet to increase classification "vocabulary."</em></p>
 </center>